opensafely/documentation/docs/requesting-libraries.md

 ## R packages

-First check that the package is not already available, by [viewing all installed packages and their versions for the OpenSAFELY R image](https://github.com/opensafely-core/r-docker/blob/main/v1/packages.md)).
+First check that the package is not already available, by [viewing all installed packages and their versions for v2 of the OpenSAFELY R image](https://github.com/opensafely-core/r-docker/blob/main/v2/packages.md).
 If your package isn't there then [open an issue](https://github.com/opensafely-core/r-docker/issues) to request it be added.
 Include the following information:

 * A link to the CRAN page for the package;